VivianMak/pose_graph_optimization_for_SLAM/README.md

 struct Edge{};    // *parent,transform
 struct Node{};    // node-id, Pose, edges
 ```
+Each `Node` corresponds to one instantaneous moment in time and stores the robot’s estimated pose as derived from odometry.
+Each `Edge` stores a 3×3 homogeneous transform encoding how one node’s pose relates to another.
+Taken together, these form the initial structure on which optimization algorithms can later operate on.

+**High Level Steps**
+1. Convert Odometry to 2D Poses

+2. Create One Node Per Timetamp

+3. Compute Relative Transformations Between Sequential Poses

+4. Store the Transform as an Edge Constraint

+5. Record Lightweight Edge Index Pairs

 ### 3. Transformations with ICP
 Pose graph optimization needs two estimates of where the robot is to optimize.
 In our case, we used Odometry and LiDAR.
 Getting the transformation between the location of the robot at two points in time is easy with odometry.
 ROS2 odometry messages give us a estimate of the robots pose in an odometry frame.
 However, for LiDAR, to get the transformation matrix, we need to overlay similar LiDAR scans and determine if we are confident that they are observing the same environment.